True crime anniversaries in November

 18th November: PC Sharon Beshenivsky killed on duty (2005)

 PC Sharon Beshenivsky was a new police constable in the West Yorkshire Police when she was shot on duty.
-She had only been a serving constable for nine months when she was killed by a criminal gang during a robbery in Bradford.
-Six suspects were originally sought for the attack.
+She had only been a serving constable for nine months when a criminal gang killed her during a robbery in Bradford.
+Six suspects were initially sought for the attack.
 Three of those involved were convicted of murder, two of manslaughter and the final suspect was extradited to the UK from Pakistan in April 2023 and has been charged with murder.

 25th November: 12-year-old murdered in Liverpool city centre (2021)

 In a shocking attack that took place on International Day for the Elimination of Violence Against Women, 12-year-old Ava White was stabbed to death in Liverpool city centre.
-Ava was murdered by a 14-year-old boy in an argument over a Snapchat video.
+A 14-year-old boy murdered Ava in an argument over a Snapchat video.
 The boy cannot be named for legal reasons and Ava is believed to be the youngest victim of knife violence in the UK since Damilola Taylor in 2000.
 The offender was convicted of Ava’s murder in May 2022.

 26th November: The Sunderland Strangler murders Thomas Kelly (1993)